smart-on-fhir/cumulus-etl/docs/chart-review.md

-The above command will take all the DiagnosticReports and DocumentReferences in Group `67890` from the EHR, mark the notes with the default NLP dictionary, anonymize the notes with `philter`, and then push the results to your Label Studio project number `3`.
+The above command will take all the DiagnosticReports and DocumentReferences in Group `67890` from the EHR, anonymize the notes with `philter`, and then push the results to your Label Studio project number `3`.